roryharder/roryharder.github.io/index.md

 <br>

 My name is <b>Rory Harder</b>.
-Above is a picture of me atop a mountain in Poland!
+That's a picture of me atop a mountain in Poland!

-I am a <a href="https://www.ucd.ie/philosophy/research/postdoctoralfellowshipprojects/">postdoctoral fellow</a> at the University College Dublin School of Philosophy.
-I completed my PhD in philosophy at the University of Toronto in 2022.
+As of September 2025, I am a postdoctoral fellow at the Collège de France as a part of François Recanati's <a href="https://sites.google.com/view/ercmentalfiles/home">project on mental files</a>.
+Before that I did a <a href="https://www.ucd.ie/philosophy/research/postdocs/">postdoctoral fellowship</a> at the University College Dublin School of Philosophy, and before that I completed my PhD in philosophy at the University of Toronto in 2022.

 I like taking film <a href="https://500px.com/p/roryharder?view=photos">photographs</a>.